 Abdomen and Flanks

 Flank is a simple way of referring to the side of the abdomen.
-Both the abdomen and flank areas are typically more prone to fat accumulation, making it a more popular area of concern for many.
+The abdomen and flank areas are typically more prone to fat accumulation, making them areas of concern for many.
 “The midsection tends to be the most common concern amongst the wide spectrum of body-contouring patients who come to my practice to address their aesthetic goals,” says Cash.
-“This is due to a variety of factors including the toll of pregnancy, excess skin following dramatic weight loss, and stubborn pockets of fat that often accumulate in the love handles, flanks, and/or lower abdomen that may be diet-and-exercise resistant.”
+“This is due to factors including the toll of pregnancy, excess skin following dramatic weight loss, and stubborn pockets of fat that often accumulate in the love handles, flanks, and/or lower abdomen that may be diet-and-exercise resistant.”

 Buttocks and Thighs